rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ----------------------------------------------------------------

+### Install the Guest Agent

-Now in the guest, open file Explorer and select the iso.
+In the guest, open file Explorer and select the iso.

 Double click on the guest-agent directory, then double click on `qemu-ga-x86_64.msi`.
 This is a standard Windows MSI installer, follow the directions and finish the install.